AshirKashyap/HTML-Website/README.md

 For the CSS, I got rid of all the style attributes in my HTML code and moved them to a CSS file.
 I also added a few more style attributes, classes, and id's in addition to what I already had.

 My final commit for the CSS is 5ea120f!

+# Bootstrap 4
+For my Bootstrap 4, I used a dynamic grid and a navigation bar.
+For my five other things, I used pagination to skip to different pages/sections, a jumbotron to emphasize the title, the different color styles, a different table with additional styles, and a few buttons!

+My final commit for the Bootstrap 4 is 5a2bf34!